astropy/saba/docs/examples_basic.rst

 As with the `~sherpa.optmethods` before we are able to adjust the configuration of the `~sherpa.estmethods`.
 Some of the properties can be passed through `~saba.SherpaFitter.est_errors` as keyword arguments such as the `sigma` however for access to all options we have the `est_config` property.

+One of the main driving forces behind this that using `sherpa` gives access to the uncertainty estimation methods, they are accessed through  `~astrosherpa_bridge.SherpaFitter.est_errors` method which uses the sherpa's  `~sherpa.fit.Fit.est_errors` method.

 .. code-block:: ipython